thexdesk/mission-control/README.md

 ## Running the server

-To run the server, go to the repo directory and run `ruby server.rb`.
+To run the server, go to the repo directory and run `ruby endpoints.rb`.

 ## Development